TritonDataCenter/containerpilot/README.md

 [![Build Status](https://travis-ci.org/joyent/containerpilot.svg)](https://travis-ci.org/joyent/containerpilot)
 [![MPL licensed](https://img.shields.io/badge/license-MPL_2.0-blue.svg)](https://github.com/joyent/containerpilot/blob/master/LICENSE)

+*NOTE: ContainerPilot v2 is still supported and will receive bug fixes, but work has begun on ContainerPilot v3.
+The master branch contains work on ContainerPilot v3, which should not yet be used for production!*

+*Follow along with ContainerPilot v3 design and development in the [RFD](https://github.com/joyent/rfd/pull/13) and download the latest pre-release builds from the [GitHub releases page](https://github.com/joyent/containerpilot/releases).*

 ## What is ContainerPilot?

 ContainerPilot is an application-centric micro-orchestrator that automates the process of service discovery, configuration, and lifecycle management inside the container.